JohnySeven/TWatchSKDesigner/README.md

 Obviously, we didn't use very much of the screen for the first one, so now we'll do another one that uses much more of the screen to display the same information.
 We'll have three labels on this screen: "Watch Battery" at the top, then the battery percentage in the middle, then the word "Percent" at the bottom.
 We'll also introduce different colors and fonts in this example.

 1. Select Edit _ New view from the menu and you'll see a new, blank View.
-3. Change the "Name" field to "Watch Battery 2".
+3. Change the "Name" field to **Watch Battery 2**.
 4. In the "Layout" field, select "column_mid".
 5. Click on the white square to the right of "Background", and the Color Window will pop up.
 6. Click in the "Pick color" field, select Aqua, then click on "OK".
 7. Click on the "New label" button at the bottom of the Edit Window.
 8. Change the "Text" field to **Watch Battery**.
 Notice that the text is too big to fit in the View that's being built as you go.
-9. Change the "Font" field to "montserrat32" to make it fit.
+9. Change the "Font" field to **montserrat32** to make it fit.
 10. Click on the "New label" button at the bottom of the Edit Window.
 11. Leave the "Text" field blank - it will come from the "Format" field on the Binding Window, below.
 12. This label is going to display only a number - an integer from 1 to 100 - so we can make it really large.
-Select "roboto80" in the "Font" field.
+Select **roboto80** in the "Font" field.
 13. Click on the "..." by the the "Binding" field, then the Signal K icon, then select "TWatchSK.battery", then click OK.
-14. Since this label is going to display only the value from this Binding, you don't need to specify a "Format", or you can put **$$** into the "Format" field.
+14. Since this label is going to display only the value from this Binding, put only **$$** into the "Format" field.
 15. Click "OK" to close the Binding Window.
 16. Click on the "New label" button at the bottom of the Edit Window.
 17. Change the "Text" field to **Percent**.
-18. To make it consistent with the text at the top of the screen, change the "Font" to "montserrat32".
+18. To make it consistent with the text at the top of the screen, change the "Font" to **montserrat32**.
 19. Click on File _ Save, then "OK", to save this new View to disk.

 You should now have a second View that looks like this: